alexandre-touret/alexandre-touret.github.io/content/posts/rest-api-versioning.en.md

 * Directly in the code managed by different packages.

 Usually, I prefer manage it on the gateway side and don't bother with URL management on every backend?
 It could avoid maintenance on both code and tests for every release.
+However, you can't have this approach on monolithic applications (see below).

 ### How to define it?